+The gaps in the rings are kept clear by Saturn's many moons, either orbiting within them, or clearing them via gravity.
 The Cassini satellite took this sequence of images which shows how thin the rings are.

 Movie made from 34 images taken during a ring-plane crossing from the sunlit side, in January 2007.
 The first large moon seen is Enceladus, showing its inclined orbit.